qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 -  ``reverse``, for reversing linestrings
 -  ``eval`` function, which can evaluate a string as though it is an expression of its own
--  ``translate`` function, for translating geometries by and x/y offset
+-  ``translate`` function, for translating geometries by an x/y offset
 -  ``darker`` and ``lighter`` functions, which take a color argument and make it darker or lighter by a specified amount
 -  ``radians`` and ``degrees``: for converting angles between radians